ASSISTIVE DEVICES & THE SSA

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

 If you want to win SSDI and SSI benefits, then hire an attorney with the legal experience to win your case.
-We work on a contingency basis.
-This means we do not charge you any money up front to help you or for you to become our client.
+We do not charge you any money up front to help you or for you to become our client.
 Then, you only pay us an attorney fee when you win benefits.
-If you don’t win, you don’t pay an attorney fee.
+If you don’t win, then you don’t pay an attorney fee.

 HIRE US TO HELP YOU PROVE YOU NEED YOUR ASSISTIVE DEVICE AND YOU CANNOT WORK

 If you want to learn more about our lawyers and staff, then read our About Us.
-For example, you can learn about Andria Summers, who has 21 years of experience working at Cannon Disability Law.
+For example, you can learn about Andria Summers, who has over 21 years of experience working at our law firm.
 She can also help you with your Medicare advantage plan.
 She has also won thousands of SSDI and SSI cases.

 In the last 30 years, we have won over 20,000 SSDI and SSI cases.
 Additionally, we have won over $100 million in ongoing and back due benefits for our clients.
 Many of our clients, due to our work, do not have to attend a hearing.
 Instead, they win their case at an earlier level of appeal.